School Group Tours

 To reserve a school group tour, please…

-1. Contact the museum at least four weeks prior to your intended visit date.
+1. Request your visit at least four weeks prior to your intended visit date.
 Be ready with the following information:

 - Select date preferences and alternatives